-Palm Desert is a medium-sized city located in the state of California.
-With a population of 51,869 people and 16 constituent neighborhoods, Palm Desert is the 178th largest community in California.
+Palm Desert is a larger medium-sized city located in the state of California.
+With a population of 51,163 people and 18 constituent neighborhoods, Palm Desert is the 182nd largest community in California.

 Housing costs in Palm Desert are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Palm Desert is a decidedly white-collar city, with fully 87.30% of the workforce employed in white-collar jobs, well above the national average.
+Palm Desert is a decidedly white-collar city, with fully 89.26% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Palm Desert is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Palm Desert who work in sales jobs (15.33%), office and administrative support (11.61%), and management occupations (11.11%).
+There are especially a lot of people living in Palm Desert who work in management occupations (14.12%), sales jobs (13.60%), and office and administrative support (11.36%).

 Of important note, Palm Desert is also a city of artists.
 Palm Desert has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Palm Desert’s character.

-Telecommuters are a relatively large percentage of the workforce: 7.72% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.85% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Palm Desert is a somewhat ethnically-diverse city.
+Palm Desert is an extremely ethnically-diverse city.
 The people who call Palm Desert home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palm Desert residents report their race to be White, followed by Asian.
 Palm Desert also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.89% of the city’s residents.
-Important ancestries of people in Palm Desert include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 22.67% of the city’s residents.
+Important ancestries of people in Palm Desert include Irish, German, English, Italian, and French.

 The most common language spoken in Palm Desert is English.
 Other important languages spoken here include Spanish and Tagalog.